 - Insurance policies carry with them a deductible.
-A deductible is the portion that you must pay in the event of a loss.
+A deductible is a portion that you must pay in the event of a loss.
 For example, if you have a $500 deductible you would be responsible for any amounts up to the first $500 of any claim.

 - Whenever you file a claim you can expect to see your premium increase.

-- Most polices have specific items that they put limits of insurance on.
+- Most policies have specific items that they put limits of insurance on.
 For example, there are maximums that will be paid out for things such as jewelry, stamp or coin collections, or bicycles to name a few.
 We recommend that you review these with your broker or contact one of our helpful insurance brokers at Campbell & Haliburton.

 Liability Insurance protects you if others are harmed due to your negligence.
 Liability insurance has two “triggers” that they use.